Skip to main content

 Campaign impact

-• 97% of drivers who’d seen the campaign agreed that it encouraged them to give cyclists 1.5m metres when passing
+97% of drivers who’d seen the campaign agreed that it encouraged them to give cyclists at least 1.5 metres when passing

 Share the campaign

-You can access our stakeholder toolkit where you’ll find Give Cycle Space videos, graphics, and suggested content for social media, newsletters and internal communications.
+In our stakeholder toolkit, you'll find Give Cycle Space videos, graphics, and suggested content for social media, newsletters and internal communications.

 Tips: how to drive safely around someone cycling